 When you need to replace a tooth, dental implants are one of the best long-term solutions.
-They are a popular option because they look and feel like natural teeth—with a 90 to 95% success rate.
+They are a popular option because they look and feel like natural teeth—with about a 95% survival rate.

 The problem is dental implants are more expensive than getting a bridge or dentures.
-The price for a single implant can range from $500 to $6,000, depending on the quality.
+The price for a single implant can be $1,600 to $2,200 and even more depending on a variety of factors.
 What's worse, many dental insurance plans consider implants cosmetic and won't cover the procedure.
 If you're ready to compare dental insurance for implants, these are your best options.

 The 7 Best Dental Insurance Plans for Implants Options